 Proposals should fill gaps in existing services.
 All applicants should determine if there is an existing OVC-funded trafficking victim service provider within their jurisdiction, and work to ensure that the new application does not duplicate existing services currently funded by OVC.
-If there is currently an OVC-funded trafficking victim service grantee within the same jurisdiction as the applicant's proposal, applicants must document (1) how the new proposal either targets a different population of trafficking victims than those served by the currently funded provider, supports different services than those already funded, or provides strong justification why additional funding is needed to fill existing gaps in services; and (2) describe how these services will be coordinated within the geographic area.
+If there is currently an OVC-funded trafficking victim service grantee within the same jurisdiction as the applicant's proposal, applicants must (1) document how the new proposal either focuses on a different, new specialized service for trafficking victims than those served by the currently funded provider, supports different services than those already funded, or provides strong justification why additional funding is needed to fill existing gaps in services; and (2) describe how these services will be coordinated within the geographic area.
 The list of OVC-funded trafficking victim services grantees and the geographic regions they serve are listed on the OVC website at http://ojp.gov/ovc/grants/traffickingmatrix.html.
 OVC will not fund a new proposal that duplicates the services and geographic area already covered by an existing comprehensive services provider.
+Applications that fail to address resource coordination with other OVC-and federally funded similar grant programs in their proposal will be negatively impacted during the review process.

-Applicants must also include information about any other open award of federal and state funds that are being or will be used, in whole or in part, for one or more of the identical cost items outlined within this application.
+Applicants must also include information about any other open award of federal and state funds that are being used or will be used, in whole or in part, for one or more of the identical cost items outlined within this application.
 Applicants with current OVC funding for services for victims of human trafficking must demonstrate how the new proposal fills gaps in services or interventions not previously addressed by the existing OVC grant.

-With regard to services provided to individual clients, applicants must ensure that eligible victims served under this program are not concurrently served with other federally funded grants, contracts, or subawards issued to the applicant agency specifically for services for victims of human trafficking, such as awards funded by HHS or other federal sources.
-An agency that receives both OVC trafficking services funds and is an HHS Trafficking Victim Assistance Program (TVAP) grantee or subawardee should use OVC funds to provide services to foreign national clients until the victim achieves HHS certification or an Eligibility Letter (pre-certification services); and should use TVAP funds to assist foreign national clients after they have received HHS Certification or Eligibility Letter (post-certification services).
+With regard to services provided to individual clients, applicants must ensure that eligible victims served under this program are not concurrently served with other federally funded grants, contracts, or subawards issued to the applicant agency specifically for services for victims of human trafficking, such as awards funded by U.S. Department of Health and Human Services (HHS) or other federal sources.
+An agency that receives both OVC trafficking services funds and is an HHS Trafficking Victim Assistance Program (TVAP) grantee or subawardee should use OVC funds to provide services to foreign national clients until the victim achieves HHS certification or an Eligibility Letter (pre-certification services), and should use TVAP funds to assist foreign national clients after they have received HHS certification or an Eligibility Letter (post-certification services) [see below].